wangyangvictor/singular_cubic_threefolds/README.md

 Our methods range from naive "for loops"
-(general but inefficient for all but small q's) to more refined techniques based on writing X as a "conic bundle" (as in https://github.com/alaface/CubLin, but more generally).
+(general but inefficient for all but small q's) to more refined techniques based on writing X as a "conic bundle" (as in https://github.com/alaface/CubLin from the paper https://arxiv.org/abs/1510.05803, but more generally).

 ## Main functions
+All code so far is written in SageMath.
 The file finder
 https://github.com/wangyangvictor/singular_cubic_threefolds/find/main
 links to the following functions,